 Africa is a Country is also about constructing a state of mind.
 One where the “nation” operates outside the borders of modern nation states in Africa and its continental and conceptual boundaries.

-Founded by Sean Jacobs and developed over time—it wasn’t always clear what it would be become initially—Africa is a Country has become a collective of scholars, writers, artists, filmmakers, bloggers, and curators who together produce online commentary, original writing, media criticism, short videos, and photography.
+Africa is a Country was founded by Sean Jacobs, who first blogged on Blogger and then on WordPress as Leo Africanus (between 2007 and 2009).
+In 2009, Sean inaugurated Africa is a Country.
+It wasn’t always clear what the site would initially: Africa is a Country has become a collective of scholars, writers, artists, filmmakers, bloggers, and curators who together produce online commentary, original writing, media criticism, short videos, and photography.

-Sean Jacobs – Founder and Senior Editor
+Sean Jacobs, Founder and Chief Editor

-Boima Tucker – Managing Editor and Music Page
+Boima Tucker, Managing Editor and Music Editor

-Elliot Ross – Football is a Country
+Elliot Ross, Senior Editor and Football is a Country

-Neelika Jayawardane – Senior Culture Editor
+Neelika Jayawardane, Senior Culture Editor

-Dylan Valley – Film Contributing Editor
+Dylan Valley, Film Editor

-Zachary Rosen – Photo Contributing Editor
+Zachary Rosen, Photo Editor

-A monthly round up of audio treats from around Africa and its diaspora with occasional commentary from the community of writers from Africasacountry.com.
+AFRICA IS A RADIO: A monthly round up of audio treats from around Africa and its diaspora with occasional commentary from the community of writers from Africasacountry.com.
 The host of Africa is a Country Radio is Chief Boima, a DJ and contributing editor for the website.
 His work aims to challenge genre definitions and categorization by drawing connections across geographic distances, language, and national borders – in the process asserting the contributions of Africans, wherever they are, to the now.

-The big idea behind the page is to present a more global, postcolonial (for want for a better word) take on world football.
+FOOTBALL IS A COUNTRY: The big idea behind the page is to present a more global, postcolonial (for want for a better word) take on world football.
 The main focus of the page for the foreseeable future will be African football.
 What that means is quite broad — both the categories of “African” and “football” will be pretty elastic.
 As you can imagine, we take into account the forces of migration, media and identity politics.
 We promise the writing will be witty and insightful, alive to the history of the game and its social and political resonances, and we will not be afraid to make a bit of mischief where necessary.
 Check out our Facebook page and Twitter account for a taster of the kinds of things we’ll be covering.
 Football is a Country is edited by Sean Jacobs and Elliot Ross.